Kayli/logspub/corporation.md

 - dividends
   - write a cheque to yourself whenever you need to
   - declare dividends in your annual report
+    - update your corporation's minute book and prepare a director's resolution for the dividends paid

 ## maintanance [^1]